-Within the sectors of sustainable development and protection of the environment, deepened knowledge and strengthened awareness about utilizing natural material and avoiding waste when creating something, keeping the environment clean, planting trees and gardening in general (when, where and how planting different sorts of plants etc.) can be found in the interviews.
-Furthermore interviewees learn about the legal provisions of planting in different countries, the current condition of the environment in a certain country and different types of species (e.g. butterflies, bats etc.).
+Within the sectors of sustainable development and protection of the environment, deepened knowledge and strengthened awareness about utilising natural resources and avoiding waste, keeping the environment clean, planting trees and other plants (when, where and how planting different sorts of plants etc.) can be found in the interviews.
+Furthermore, interviewees learn about the legal provisions of planting in different countries, the current condition of the environment in a certain country and different types of species (e.g. butterflies, bats etc.).

-"So that's what it is, like the experience, that I found out through that... through the games and the role play I, ... found out about the environment and the problems with it.
+"So that's what it is, like the experience, that I found out through that ... through the games and the role play I, ... found out about the environment and the problems with it.
 I found out about what the different problems are called - what the terms are and that, maybe that was the most important thing."
 (2nd, EE)

-Increased or new knowledge about sustainability and protection of the environment are mentioned by participants taking part in projects focusing on these particular issues, but also by participants taking part in projects with other priorities.
-They learn when chatting with other participants in the informal parts of the project.
+Increased or new knowledge about sustainability and protection of the environment are mentioned by participants taking part in projects focusing on these particular issues, but also by participants taking part in projects with other themes - they learn when chatting with other participants during the informal parts of the project.